MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 4. Click **Browse website** to view the page.

-    > You should see the list of Buildings from the Common Data Service appear on the webpage.
+    > You should see the list of Buildings from your Dataverse database appear on the webpage.

 # Exercise \#2: Change the Portal Theme